philipwalton/blog/_articles/how-to-find-qualified-developers.md

 How?
 Simple.
 Look at Github.

-## Open Source
+### Open Source

 OK, obviously it's more complicated than just looking at Github.
 Ton's of companies look at a candidate's open source contributions as part of the hiring process and still have trouble finding good people.

-But merely looking at an someone's Github profile is not what I'm suggesting.
+But merely looking at someone's Github profile is not what I'm suggesting.
 Github shouldn't just be a tool for vetting, it should be a tool for recruiting.

 If you're a web company, you probably use a lot of open source software in your stack.
 And given that this software is in your stack, you probably want to hire someone who knows how to use this software.
 Well, this is the great thing about open source: not only can you see the source, but you can also see the authors.
 And if you're using a piece of software in your stack, who better to hire than someone who helped write it?

 Now, I'm sure many of you have considered trying to hire the creators of popular open source libraries, but in truth, unless you're a big name company you probably won't be able to do that.
 Guys like John Resig, DHH, and Jeremy Ashkenas are basically off the market.
 And even if they were looking, they're probably not going to go work for some company they've never heard of.

 But the creators aren't the only people who make open source software.
-There's also the contributors.
-Millions of them!
+There's also the contributors &mdash; thousands of them!

 Think about it.
 Do you use Node, Rails, or Django on the back-end?
-Do you use Angular, Ember, or Backbone for the client?
-If so, why not reach out to one of the contributors?
-Do you need someone who knows the various browser quicks?
-Find a jQuery, Bootstrap or Foundation contributor.
+Do you use Angular, Ember, or Backbone on the client?
+If so, why not recruit a contributor to one of those projects?
+Do you need someone who knows how to handle browser inconsistencies?
+Find a jQuery, Bootstrap, or Foundation contributor.

-No matter what type of person you're trying to hire, there's an open source project with plenty of contributors who reflect those particular skills.
+No matter what type of person you're trying to hire, there's an open source project with plenty of contributors who have those particular skills.

-And with Github, finding those contributors and seeing exactly what and how much they've contributed is easy.
-Contributors are sorted by contribution amount by default.
+And with Github, finding contributors and seeing exactly what and how much they've contributed is easy.
 In case you're not sure how to do this, here are the contributor pages for a few of the more popular projects on Github:

 - [Bootstrap](https://github.com/twbs/bootstrap/graphs/contributors)
 - [d3](https://github.com/mbostock/d3/graphs/contributors)